Firm Profile > Bird & Bird LLP > The Hague, Netherlands

 Bird & Bird LLP > Firm Profile

-Bird & Bird is an international law firm, with a long-established reputation for having a rare and invaluable grasp of strategic commercial issues.
+The firm: Bird & Bird is an international law firm, with a long-established reputation for having a rare and invaluable grasp of strategic commercial issues.
 The firm combines exceptional legal expertise with deep industry knowledge and refreshingly creative thinking, to help clients operating at the forefront of their industries to achieve their commercial goals.

 Bird & Bird has over 1,200 lawyers and legal practitioners with broad advisory transactional and contentious capability, with a particular focus on key industry sectors.
 The firm has an extensive international reach with 28 offices in 19 countries across Europe, Asia-Pacific and the Middle East, offering a seamless, cross-border service between locations and sector and practice groups.